Efficient Parameter Estimation of Truncated Boolean Product Distributions: Introduction

 \begin{inftheorem} With an expected number of $O(\ln(d)/\alpha)$ samples from the $\alpha$-fat truncation of a Boolean product distribution $\D$, we can generate a sample $\vec{x} \in \{0, 1\}^d$ distributed as in $\D$. \end{inftheorem}

-We show (Lemma~\ref{lem:fat_necessary}) that fatness is also a necessary condition for Theorem~\ref{thm:inf:fat}.
-A stunning consequence of Theorem~\ref{thm:inf:fat} is that virtually any statistical task (e.g., learning in total variation distance, parameter estimation, sparse recovery, uniformity or identity testing, differentially private uniformity testing) that can be performed efficiently for a Boolean product distribution $\D$, can also be performed using truncated samples from $\D$, at the expense of a factor $O(\ln(d)/\alpha)$ increase in time and sample complexity.
-In Section~\ref{s:fatsets}, we obtain, as simple corollaries of Theorem~\ref{thm:inf:fat}, that the statistical tasks described in \cite{ADK15,DKS17,CDKS17,CKM+19} for Boolean product distributions can be performed using only truncated samples!
+We show (\Cref{lem:fat_necessary}) that fatness is also a necessary condition for \Cref{thm:inf:fat}.
+A stunning consequence of \Cref{thm:inf:fat} is that virtually any statistical task (e.g., learning in total variation distance, parameter estimation, sparse recovery, uniformity or identity testing) that can be performed efficiently for a Boolean product distribution $\D$, can also be performed using truncated samples from $\D$, at the expense of a factor $O(\ln(d)/\alpha)$ increase in time and sample complexity.
+In \Cref{s:fatsets}, we obtain, as simple corollaries of \Cref{thm:inf:fat}, that the statistical tasks described in \cite{ADK15,DKS17,CDKS17,CKM+19} for Boolean product distributions can be performed using only truncated samples!

 To further demonstrate the power and the wide applicability of our approach, we extend the notion of fatness to the richer and more complex setting of ranking distributions on $d$ alternatives.
-In Section~\ref{s:ranking}, we show how to implement efficient statistical inference of Mallows models using samples from a fat truncated Mallows distribution (see Theorem~\ref{thm:mallows-fat}).
+In \Cref{s:ranking}, we show how to implement efficient statistical inference of Mallows models using samples from a fat truncated Mallows distribution (see \Cref{thm:mallows-fat}).

 Natural and powerful though, fatness is far from being necessary for efficient parameter estimation from truncated samples.
-Seeking a deeper understanding of the challenges of learning discrete models from truncated samples, we identify, in Section~\ref{s:conditions}, three natural conditions that we show to be necessary for efficient parameter estimation in our setting: \begin{description} \item[Assumption~\ref{as:identify}:] The support of the distribution $\D$ on $S$ should be rich enough, in the sense that its truncation $\D_S$ should assign positive probability to a $\vec{x}^\ast \in S$ and $d$ other vectors that remain linearly independent after we subtract $\vec{x}^\ast$ from them.
+Seeking a deeper understanding of the challenges of learning discrete models from truncated samples, we identify, in \Cref{s:conditions}, three natural conditions that we show to be necessary for efficient parameter estimation in our setting: \begin{description} \item[\Cref{as:identify}:] The support of the distribution $\D$ on $S$ should be rich enough, in the sense that its truncation $\D_S$ should assign positive probability to a $\vec{x}^\star \in S$ and $d$ other vectors that remain linearly independent after we subtract $\vec{x}^\star$ from them.

-\item[Assumption~\ref{as:oracle}:] $S$ is accessible through a membership oracle that reveals whether $\vec{x} \in S$, for any $\vec{x}$ in the $d$-dimensional hypercube.
+\item[\Cref{as:oracle}:] $S$ is accessible through a membership oracle that reveals whether $\vec{x} \in S$, for any $\vec{x}$ in the $d$-dimensional hypercube.